aiegoo/documentation/_wiki/blog/2021-10-21-git-save-myday.md

 git reset --soft HEAD~1
 Deleted and then made more commits.
 Decide how far back you want to go to restore this file.
 Each one will be an incremented number starting from 1. ~ indicates that you are going back in time.
 Use the commit hash where the file was deleted and add this number to the end. faed0b3ef95d23a2f465eeedb5be8da0ece19075~1 Alternatively end the hash with a caret ^ to go to its previous commit.

-# go back in time
+### go back in time
 git checkout <deletion commit hash>~1 -- <filename>

-# another way to retrieve the file using the previous commit
+### another way to retrieve the file using the previous commit
 git checkout <deletion commit hash>^ <filename>
 Deleted and then pushed that commit.

-# --no-commit
+### --no-commit
-# option prevents the command from creating a new commit right away,
-# instead allowing you to choose exactly which of the changes introduced in the old
-# commit you want to revert in your new commit.
+This option prevents the command from creating a new commit right away, instead allowing you to choose exactly which of the changes introduced in the old commit you want to revert in your new commit.

 git revert --no-commit <commit>

 And that's it! 🎉 Let me know if you have better techniques or alternative approaches.
 It would be great to add them here!

 References